conmaol/wambsgans/nouns/a/au/Ausflug.md

 #### Adjectives

 - **[erfrischender](../../../adjectives/e/er/erfrischend.md) Ausflug** ‘(a) refreshing excursion’
-  - `Als der bekannte Romanschriftsteller R. frühmorgens von dreitägigem erfrischendem Ausflug ins Gebirge wieder nach Wien zurückkehrte [...]` ‘When R., the famous novelist, returned to Vienna early in the morning from a refreshing three-day excursion into the mountains [...]’ *Stefan Zweig*
+  - `Als der bekannte Romanschriftsteller R. frühmorgens von dreitägigem erfrischendem Ausflug ins Gebirge wieder nach Wien zurückkehrte [...]` ‘When the famous novelist R. returned to Vienna early in the morning from a refreshing three-day excursion into the mountains [...]’ *Stefan Zweig*
 - **dreitägiger Ausflug** ‘(a) three-day excursion’
-  - `Als der bekannte Romanschriftsteller R. frühmorgens von dreitägigem erfrischendem Ausflug ins Gebirge wieder nach Wien zurückkehrte [...]` ‘When R., the famous novelist, returned to Vienna early in the morning from a refreshing three-day excursion into the mountains [...]’ *Stefan Zweig*
+  - `Als der bekannte Romanschriftsteller R. frühmorgens von dreitägigem erfrischendem Ausflug ins Gebirge wieder nach Wien zurückkehrte [...]` ‘When the famous novelist R. returned to Vienna early in the morning from a refreshing three-day excursion into the mountains [...]’ *Stefan Zweig*

 ## Functions